Handcrafted, Homegrown,

 Thank you for your patronage!

-PRE-ORDER FOR AUGUST 2026 - PACK OF 3 - LIVE Cecropia Moth Cocoon (w/ Cold Storage Setup) PRE-ORDER FOR AUGUST 2026 - PACK OF 3 - LIVE Cecropia Moth Cocoon (w/ Cold Storage Setup)
+PRE-ORDER FOR SEPTEMBER 2026 - PACK OF 3 - LIVE Cecropia Moth Cocoon (w/ Cold Storage Setup) PRE-ORDER FOR SEPTEMBER 2026 - PACK OF 3 - LIVE Cecropia Moth Cocoon (w/ Cold Storage Setup)

 Quick View

-PRE-ORDER FOR AUGUST 2026 - PACK OF 3 - LIVE Cecropia Moth Cocoon (w/ Cold Storage Setup)
+PRE-ORDER FOR SEPTEMBER 2026 - PACK OF 3 - LIVE Cecropia Moth Cocoon (w/ Cold Storage Setup)

 $81.00

-PRE-ORDER FOR AUGUST 2026 SHIP - PACK OF 3
+PRE-ORDER FOR SEPTEMBER 2026 SHIP - PACK OF 3

-All jarred packs (2-Pack through 5-Pack) ship collectively in a 10" x 8" x 6.5" box.
+All container packs (2-Pack through 5-Pack) ship collectively in a 10" x 8" x 6.5" box.

-For volume orders of 6+ jars, simply add multiple 5-Packs to your cart — they will ship together in as few boxes as possible (usually one box per 5 jars) and you will be charged shipping only once per order, not per box.
+For volume orders of 6+ container, simply add multiple 5-Packs to your cart — they will ship together in as few boxes as possible (usually one box per 5 jars) and you will be charged shipping only once per order, not per box.

 Healthy captive-bred Cecropia cocoon from our indoor aviary.